What is Secure Attachment and Bonding?

 It’s natural for your young child to feel anxious when you say goodbye.
 In early childhood, crying, tantrums, or clinginess—all the hallmarks of separation anxiety—are healthy reactions to separation and a normal stage of development.
 It can begin before a child’s first birthday and may reoccur until the age of four.
 While the intensity and timing of separation anxiety can vary tremendously from child to child, it’s important to remember that a little worry over leaving mom or dad is normal, even when your child is older.
 With understanding and the right coping strategies, your child’s fears can be relieved—and should fade completely as they get older.

-Some kids, however, experience separation anxiety that doesn't go away, even with a parent's best efforts.
-These children experience a continuation or reoccurrence of intense separation anxiety during their elementary school years or beyond.
+However, some children experience separation anxiety that doesn't go away, even with a parent's best efforts.
+These kids experience a continuation or reoccurrence of intense separation anxiety during their elementary school years or beyond.
 If separation anxiety is excessive enough to interfere with normal activities like school and friendships, and lasts for months rather than days, it may be a sign of a larger problem: separation anxiety disorder.

 For children with normal separation anxiety, there are steps you can take to make the process of separation anxiety easier.

 Practice separation.
 Leave your child with a caregiver for brief periods and short distances at first.
 As your child gets used to separation, you can gradually leave for longer and travel further.